 The survey must include the following information as a minimum:

 In addition to the reporting survey, there is a participant's survey aimed at the participants of the event.
-The funded non-profit organisation is asked to conduct this with the participants at the beginning and end of the event.
+The funded non-profit organization is asked to conduct this with the participants at the beginning and end of the event.
 This survey is voluntary.

-Donation confirmations must be provided by the funded non-profit organisation within 14 days of the eventÃ‚Â´s completion.
-The reporting survey must be completed by the funded non-profit organisations within 48 hours after the event has ended.
+Donation confirmations must be provided by the funded non-profit organization within 14 days of the eventÃ‚Â´s completion.
+The reporting survey must be completed by the funded non-profit organizations within 48 hours after the event has ended.

-In order to strengthen the idea of Meet and Code, the organisations are obliged to use the Meet and Code logo in their public relations activities related to sponsored events.
+In order to strengthen the idea of Meet and Code, the organizations are obliged to use the Meet and Code logo in their public relations activities related to sponsored events.
 The correct use of the logo is explained in the style guide.
 The use of the logo must be documented by email to firstname.lastname@example.org

-The non-profit organisation submitting the event idea is responsible for running the project.
+The non-profit organization submitting their event idea is responsible for running the project.
 The partners of the initiative in no way assume responsibility and liability with regard to the project or its implementation.
-The partners in the initiative are not liable for damage, losses, injuries or non-performance suffered by participants, third parties or legal entities due to a registration or implementation of a project.
+The partners in the initiative are not liable for damage, losses, injuries or non-performance suffered by participants, third parties or legal entities due to registration or implementation of a project.
 Neither are the partners in the initiative liable for legal obligations on participants in or due to performance of the project, regardless of whether the obligations are linked to funding resources or not.

 Partners in the initiative are not liable for damage to computers in connection with or due to participation or the downloading of material in connection with the Meet and Code initiative.

-Should a project not be conducted for whatever reason or residual funds remain after the project has been implemented the applicant is obliged to report such fact to Haus des Stiftens without undue delay and may suggest similar projects that could be funded by such residual funds.
+Should a project not be conducted for whatever reason or residual funds remain after the project has been implemented, the applicant is obliged to report such fact to Haus des Stiftens without undue delay and may suggest similar projects that could be funded by such residual funds.

-At Haus des Stiftens' discretion, any amount of residual funds must be either returned to Haus des Stiftens (or the respective Tech Soup partne organisation) or used within the current calendar year in accordance with all applicable rules and regulations for charitable projects similar to the submitted project (programming themes) In the latter case, the applicant agrees to ensure and bear liability that such residual funds may only be used for charitable purposes.
+At Haus des Stiftens' discretion, any amount of residual funds must be either returned to Haus des Stiftens (or the respective Tech Soup partner organization) or used within the current calendar year in accordance with all applicable rules and regulations for charitable projects similar to the submitted project (programming themes).
+In the latter case, the applicant agrees to ensure and bear liability that such residual funds may only be used for charitable purposes.
 In case of using the funds for a similar project, the applicant's obligation to report on the use of such financial resources without undue delay remains in place.